yxyyeah/JunQi-chinese-battle-chess/README.md

 copyright issues:
 the sound and image of victory are my recordings from Command and Conquer Generals: Zero Hour

+This is my first project written in Pygame as a newbie in Python.
+I started learning python a few monthes ago, learning by the book Python Crash Course by ehMatthes.
+This JunQi program is a practice of my understandings of the python basics and Pygame.
+(I would appreciate it if you can give me some constructive advice on my code :))

 Thanks for reading!
 I hope you get inspired!